-“Many people focus on the ‘vanity muscles’ at the front and top of your body, the muscles you can see,” explains Justin Jacobs, Tier 4 manager at Equinox TriBeCa.
+“Many people focus on the vanity muscles at the front and top of your body, the muscles you can see,” explains Justin Jacobs, Tier 4 manager at Equinox TriBeCa.
 And oftentimes this is achieved by dedicating entire sessions to one particular (vanity) muscle group.
-"Split routines—chest Mondays, back Tuesdays, and so on—were created for bodybuilders who spent 1-2 hours a day in the gym, 5-6 days a week," explains Jacobs.
+"Split routines—chest Mondays, back Tuesdays, and so on—were created for bodybuilders who spent one to two hours a day in the gym, five to six days a week," he says.
 "For most of us, this isn’t realistic, and so this routine may not be the best choice.
 Additionally, a true bodybuilding split would always include at least one leg day.
-Somehow this often gets lost in translation,” says Jacobs.
+Somehow this often gets lost in translation,” Jacobs explains.

-Others tend to consider cardio their leg workout—or skip one entirely for fear of “getting too big,” he says.
+Others tend to consider cardio their leg workout or skip it entirely for fear of “getting too big,” he says.

 While the spin bike and the treadmill can increase your muscular endurance, in order to reach your full potential, and get an entirely different response (since cardio and strength don’t affect your body the same way), you have to do a variety of types of work using different planes of motion, muscle fibers, and energy systems, explains Jacobs.